yadnyesh/AllPythonYouTube/README.md

   - No Updates today, office work, personal laptop not working

 07-AUG-2020
-  - No Updates today, office work, need to visit panaji for personal laptop repair
+  - No Updates today, office work, need to visit panaji for personal laptop repair, bought iPhone 11 :D

+08-AUG-2020
+  - Need to look into MS Azure